-Make sure you include "Thank you for your consideration." after the body of your letter, and close it out with a salutation.
-Since it’s a formal letter, you can use an appropriate your closer.
-“Sincerely,” is appropriate to use since you opened with “Dear” and you want to remain professional.
+Make sure you include "Thank you for your consideration" after the body of your letter, and close it out with a salutation.
+Since it’s a formal letter, you can use an appropriate closer.
+“Sincerely,” is appropriate to use since you opened with “Dear”, letting it remain professional.

 Other salutations you can use include: